oraclechinaappdev/CloudNative_Mobile/Mobile Service and App/404-MobileLab.md

 ![](../common/images/mobile/401-Test_Manage_Devices.png)

-3. You shall see devcies that has been registered to this mobile backend.
+3. You shall see devices that has been registered to this mobile backend.
 Click on “Close” and go back to the “Test” screen.

 ![](../common/images/mobile/401-Manage_Devices.png)